 Bio

 Captain Mason entered the Air Force in 2018 as a distinguished graduate of the U.S. Air Force Academy in Colorado Springs, Colorado.
 After completing her master's degree in aeronautical engineering, she worked at the National Air and Space Intelligence Center (NASIC) as an engineer.
 Captain Mason's work helped progress the DoD's ability to simulate the behavior of adversary pilots.
-She was selected to stand up a new C4ISR modeling and simulation flight.
+She was selected to stand up a new Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance (C4ISR) modeling and simulation flight.
 She revamped the NASIC Circuit briefing, allowing over 50 engagements with senior DoD, DAF, and Congressional leaders.
 Captain Mason was awarded NASIC CGO of the Year in 2022.

 Education